bluemelodia/Lists/README.md

 - Add ESLinting

 - Let users budget gifts for friends/family and keep track of their addresses.
 Let users enter a budget/email/address for each recipient (for sending gifts) - the gifts page will sync this same thing and also get gift history.

   - Add this to the Add Recipient form.
     - Phone number, email address, physical address.
     - Budget.
   - Then you can see each recipient on the gifts page, and add a list of gifts purchased for them.

 - Fix issue with undefined dates sent out in emails.
+- Add to the birthday DB schema - with the contact info.

 ## Navigation